AvarianKnight/pma-voice/README.md

 ### NOTICE: pma-voice 6.1.0+ requires you to use server build 4837+ as it includes a maximum voice target increase, if you use a older version you will only be able to target 16 nearby players.

 # pma-voice
-A voice system designed around the use if FiveM's internal mumble server.
+A voice system designed around the use of FiveM/RedM internal mumble server.

 ## Support